section-engineering-education/engineering-education/content/articles/introduction-to-wand-library-in-python/index.md

   - url: /engineering-education/introduction-to-wand-library-in-python/hero.png
     alt: Introduction To Wand Library In Python Hero Image
 ---
 Wand library is a [ctypes](https://docs.python.org/3/library/ctypes.html#module-ctypes)-based simple [ImageMagick](https://imagemagick.org/index.php) binding for Python.
+ImageMagick is extensively used with image formats for its precision and ease of use.
 <!--more-->
-ImageMagick is extensively used to work with image formats for its precision and ease of use.
-We learn about this module to understand how you can manipulate a single image into various forms.
+We will learn more about this module to understand how you can manipulate a single image into various forms.

 In this tutorial, we will take a deep look at what the Wand library is and how we can use it to work with images.
-Also, we will look at a few examples, where we will learn about its unique features and applications.
+We will also look at a few examples, where we will learn about its unique features and applications.

 ### Prerequisites
 The reader should have some basic knowledge of Python and must have Python installed in their local machine.